Ramat Gan: Judaism

 Ramat Gan has 112 synagogues, two yeshivot, and a Kabbalah Center.

 Other

 Ramat Gan also has a Buddhist temple and a Scientology center.

 Healthcare

 The Sheba Medical Center, located in southeastern Ramat Gan and Tel HaShomer, is Israel's largest hospital.
 It includes the Safra Children's Hospital and Padeh Geriatric Rehabilitation Center.
 The city has 32 medical centers run by health authorities and 10 child-care clinics operated by the municipality.
 The city is also served by Mayanei Hayeshua Medical Center, a Haredi hospital in nearby Bnei Brak.

 Archaeology

 Northwest of the city is the archaeological site of Tel Gerisa, with its main occupation phases dating back to the Middle and Late Bronze Ages and declining through Iron Age I and II.

+In 2026, a 1,300-year-old industrial and commercial complex was discovered in the parking lot of the Winter Stadium, revealing ancient streets, pottery kilns, and industrial buildings.
+The Israel Antiquities Authority stated that the site dates to the Umayyad, Abbasid, and Fatimid periods, and proposed that it could have served as a major trade and industrial station or been part of a nearby undiscovered settlement.